Events

 Organised by the European Health Forum Gastein | Friday 3 October | 12:30 – 13:45 CET

-This plenary will examine how digitalisation, especially AI, is reshaping solidarity and the social contract by transforming healthcare, science, and labour markets.
+This plenary examined how digitalisation, especially AI, is reshaping solidarity and the social contract by transforming healthcare, science, and labour markets.
 While offering benefits, these changes also raise ethical, economic, and social challenges - such as weakened tax-based welfare systems, digital inequality, and the need for updated regulatory frameworks.

 EHFG News & Updates